z1bc/document-template-utility/README.md

+# REACT Developer Recruitment

+We are hiring REACT developers.
+To apply, please develop a basic version of the Document Template Utility.
+Your code does not have to be fully functional.
+Any Pull Requests will be considered.
+Please read the README document in details.
+For questions, please submit an issue in the repo.

 # Document Template Utility

 The goal of the document Template Utility is to take a MS-Word or PDF as a template and fill in data from a JSON document, and generate a new PDF document.